DunZhang/DomainSpecificThesaurus/README.rst

 If you don't have any datasets, you can copy and run this code: https://github.com/DunZhang/DomainSpecificThesaurus/blob/master/docs/notebooks/domain_thesaurus.ipynb .
 This code will automatically download datasets for you.
-The code design is flexible, you can replace the default `function class` with your own `function class` to get a better performance.
+The code design is flexible, you can replace the default `function class` with your own `function class` to get better performance.
-You can can find more usages in https://github.com/DunZhang/DomainSpecificThesaurus/blob/master/docs/notebooks
+You can find more usage in https://github.com/DunZhang/DomainSpecificThesaurus/blob/master/docs/notebooks

 Acknowledgements
 -----------------